 As of 15 May, Romania has been under a state of alert, which replaced the state of emergency after two months, with fewer restrictions, but the media has already reported many cases of ignoring the rules.

-However, Romania switching to a state of alert may even have been illegally enforced.
-On Thursday (14 May) was supposed to be the last day of the state of emergency and there was a great deal of expectation about what would happen until 18 May.
+However, Romania switching to a state of alert may have been illegally enforced, because of the procedural gap between the last day of the state of emergency on 14 May and the state of alert enforcement date of 18 May.

 Life after lockdown